Judith Anderson: Rebecca

+1940s

 Anderson was second billed in an Eddie Cantor comedy, Forty Little Mothers (1940) at MGM.
-She stayed at that studio for Free and Easy (1941) then went over to RKO to play the title role in Lady Scarface (1941).
+She stayed at that studio for Free and Easy (1941), then went over to RKO to play the title role in Lady Scarface (1941).

-In 1941, she played Lady Macbeth again in New York opposite Maurice Evans in a production staged by Margaret Webster, a role she was to reprise with Evans on television, firstly in 1954 and then again in 1960 (the second version was released as a feature film in Europe).
+In 1941, she played Lady Macbeth again in New York City opposite Maurice Evans in a production staged by Margaret Webster, a role she was to reprise with Evans on television, firstly in 1954 and then again in 1960 (the second version was released as a feature film in Europe).
 This ran for 131 performances.

+Anderson made her appearance in Robinson Jeffers' The Tower Beyond Tragedy at the outdoor Forest Theater in Carmel-by-the-Sea, California, on July 2–5, 1941.
+This was the first time it played in a professional manner.
+John Burr's Carmel Pine Cone review admired Anderson's performance and proclaimed the production was “an unqualified success."
+Director Charles O'Neal persuaded Anderson to appear in both The Tower Beyond Tragedy and the Family Portrait.

-She returned to films to make four movies at Warner Bros: All Through the Night, and Kings Row (both 1942), Edge of Darkness, and Stage Door Canteen (both 1943).
+She returned to films to make four movies at Warner Bros.: All Through the Night and Kings Row (both 1942), and Edge of Darkness and Stage Door Canteen (both 1943).

-In 1942–43, on stage she played Olga in Chekhov's Three Sisters, in a production which also featured Katharine Cornell, Ruth Gordon, Edmund Gwenn, Dennis King and Alexander Knox.
+In 1942–43, on stage she played Olga in Chekhov's Three Sisters, in a production, which also featured Katharine Cornell, Ruth Gordon, Edmund Gwenn, Dennis King, and Alexander Knox.
 (Kirk Douglas, playing an orderly, made his Broadway debut in the production.)
 It ran for 123 performances.
 The production was so illustrious, it was featured on the cover of Time.

 Anderson returned to Hollywood to appear in Laura (1944).
 She briefly returned to Australia to tour American army camps.
 She was back in Hollywood to appear in And Then There Were None (1945), The Diary of a Chambermaid (1946), and The Strange Love of Martha Ivers (1946).
 Anderson had rare top billing in Specter of the Rose (1946), written and directed by Ben Hecht.
 She returned to support roles for Pursued (1947), The Red House (1947), and Tycoon (1947).

 Medea

-In 1947, she triumphed as Medea in a version of Euripides' eponymous tragedy, written by the poet Robinson Jeffers and produced by John Gielgud, who played Jason.
-She was a friend of Jeffers and a frequent visitor to his home Tor House in Carmel, California.
+In 1947, she triumphed as Medea in a version of Euripides' eponymous tragedy, written by poet Robinson Jeffers and produced by John Gielgud, who played Jason.
+She was a friend of Jeffers and a frequent visitor to his home Tor House in Carmel.
 She won the Tony Award for Best Actress for her performance.
 The show ran for 214 performances.
 Anderson then toured throughout the country with it.